yugabyte/yugabyte-db/docs/content/latest/integrations/jdbc-driver.md

 ---

 [Yugabyte JDBC driver](https://github.com/yugabyte/pgjdbc) is a distributed JDBC driver for [YSQL](/latest/api/ysql/) built on the [PostgreSQL JDBC driver](https://github.com/pgjdbc/pgjdbc).
-Although the upstream PostgreSQL JDBC driver works with YugabyteDB, the driver enhances YugabyteDB by eliminating the need for external load balancers.
+Although the upstream PostgreSQL JDBC driver works with YugabyteDB, the Yugabyte driver enhances YugabyteDB by eliminating the need for external load balancers.
 The driver has the following features:

 - It is **cluster-aware**, which eliminates the need for an external load balancer.